Sumgait State Musical Drama Theater

 Sumgait State Musical Drama Theater is a professional theater operating in Sumgayit, Azerbaijan.
 It is named after Huseyn Arablinski.

 History

-The Sumgait State Drama Theater, named after the Azerbaijani theater figure and director Huseyn Arablinski, was created in September 1968.
-In 1969, the Azerbaijani government made a decision to perpetuate the memory of Huseyn Arablinski by naming the theater after him.
+The Sumgait State Drama Theater was created in September 1968.
+In 1969, the Azerbaijani government decided to name the theater after Azerbaijani theater figure and director Huseyn Arablinski.
 This was enacted as a decision of the Cabinet of Ministers of Azerbaijan SSR and by the order of the Ministry of Culture.

-The theater opened its curtain on March 14, 1969 with Mirza Fatali Akhundzadeh's "Monsieur Jordan, the Botanist, and Dervish Mastali-shah", directed by Jannat Salimova.
+The theater raised its curtain on March 14, 1969 with Mirza Fatali Akhundzadeh's "Monsieur Jordan, the Botanist, and Dervish Mastali-shah", directed by Jannat Salimova.
+It was established by order of the Republic's Minister of Culture on 10 July 1968.
 On the following day, the British poet John Patrick's work was performed, produced by Nasir Sadigzade.

 In 1974 the theater was given the status of "Sumgait State Drama Theater" by the decision of the Ministry of Culture.